What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 | Audit trail | Limited | Full command history |

-For most organisations, it’s not either/or.
-Use the cockpit for visual monitoring and ad-hoc tasks, and the CLI for automation, scripting, and CI/CD integration.
+For most teams, it’s not either/or.
+Use the cockpit for visual monitoring and ad-hoc tasks, the CLI for automation and CI/CD.
+Once your environment grows beyond a few subaccounts, the CLI becomes your friend.
+We switched early and haven’t looked back.

 FAQ